 - How Does Chemotherapy Affect Male Fertility?

-- How Long Should Women Wait To Become Pregnant After Chemotherapy?
+- How Long Should Women Wait to Get Pregnant After Chemotherapy?

 How Does Chemotherapy Affect Male Fertility?

-Chemotherapy and male fertility do have a strong link between them and its effects can be observed no matter what the age of the person might be.
+Chemotherapy and male fertility do have a strong link between them and their effects can be observed no matter what the age of the person might be.

 - The sperm production in a man begins right around the age of 12 or 14 when puberty strikes and it continues unabated.
 If a child suffers from cancer early in life and is exposed to its treatment, the sperm production ability could take a hit, resulting in his testicles failing to produce sperm at all.

-- This is usually a result of the chemotherapy’s traits and the sperm’s qualities.
+- This is usually a result of chemotherapy.
 Since sperm cells divide rapidly within the body, they are quite vulnerable to be targeted by the chemicals and be destroyed.

 - After the impact on sperm production, the return to fertility can take anywhere from 1 year to 10 years, once chemotherapy has completed.
 However, the chances of restoration to fertility are quite low if it doesn’t happen after 4 years or so.